mrugama/ProMujer/README.md

 </details>
 <details>
   <summary>App Development for iPads and iPhones</summary>
-  Makes data requests via an IP public address to obtain json file converting information to a user-friendly interface
+  Makes data requests via an IP public address to obtain JSON file converting information to a user-friendly interface
   </details>